bn-l/blog/content/posts/More-python-vscode-QoL.md

 ```

-In `.vscode/tasks.js` this will run the current file as a module, show any output and then close the panel on key press.
+In `.vscode/tasks.js` this will run the current file as a module within the correct environment, show any output and then close the **panel** on key press (and not just the separate terminal the task runs in--this is extremely confusing).
 It also hides any annoying boilerplate messages (note: you will need the plugin mentioned [here](/posts/debugging-python-in-vscode)):

 ```json
 {